 - Observing with APEX: Information on the available APEX instruments and capabilities can be found on the Observing with APEX page.
-Additional information regarding changes affecting APEX instruments and facilities can be found at the La Silla Paranal Observatory Call for Proposals webpage. - APEX: For a detailed description of the APEX instrument capabilities and links to observing time calculators see the APEX instrumentation page.
-Due to major maintenance activities on the telescope, there will be no science observations from October 2017 till March 2018.
-As a consequence, the ESO time slots for Period 100 are expected to be scheduled from 27 July to 9 August, and from 22 September to 1 October, 2017.
-The exact distribution of the observing time between the APEX partners can be found on the APEX webpages.
-Time-critical observations should only be requested during the ESO runs. - LABOCA: This 870μm bolometer array will be offered as usual in Period 100, but it may be superseded by a new bolometer array that has a wider field-of-view, A-MKIDS, in 2018.
-Hence, no Large or Monitoring Programmes will be accepted on LABOCA in Period 100. - ARTEMIS has been offered since Period 98.
-In Period 100, both the 350 and $450\mu m$ channels are offered for simultaneous observations.
-This instrument is optimized for wide-field mapping of areas of at least 4'x2', and achieves similar mapping speeds at both wavelengths.
+Additional information regarding changes affecting APEX instruments and facilities can be found at the La Silla Paranal Observatory Call for Proposals webpage. - APEX: For a detailed description of the APEX instrument capabilities and links to observing time calculators see the APEX instrumentation page. - In order to prepare APEX for continued operation until the end of 2022, the telescope will undergo major maintenance activities from September 2017 to January 2018.
+The telescope is expected to resume science operations in April or May 2018, after the completion of the re-commissioning activities.
+At the time of issuing this Call, the ESO time

+- slots have not yet been defined.
+Users should be aware of disruptions at the start of Period 101.
+Time-critical observations in the period from April/May to July 2018 will only be executed on a best-effort basis. - ESO's share in the APEX collaboration has increased from 27% to 32%.
+The exact distribution of the observing time between the APEX partners can be found on the APEX webpages. - ARTEMIS has been offered since Period 99.
+In Period 101, both the 350 and $450\mu m$ channels are offered for simultaneous observations.
+This instrument is optimised for wide-field mapping of areas of at least $4' \times 2'$, and achieves similar mapping speeds at both wavelengths.